Our Mermaids Are Different

-- The Magical Item Method: Common in some mythologies but, curiously, not often utilized in modern fiction.
+- The Magical Item Method: Common in some mythologies but, curiously, not often utilized in modern fiction, aside from anime and magical girl genre.
 The Mermaid has a magical item which allows her to change from one form to another.
 Some of these items are obvious; a Selkie needs her shed seal-skin to return to her home in the sea.
+Or a mermaid could pass for human on land in a wheelchair.
 Others are... kind of random; a Merrow needs a hat made of red feathers to (depending on which variant on the legend you are reading) return to the sea or assume human form.

 - And of course, some mermaids don't posess shapeshifting abilities at all — no matter how much they may want to change, the half-fish appearance is their default, permanent form.

-Sometimes mermaids are portrayed as evil seductresses (sometimes called devil fish) who lure sailors to their deaths*
+Sometimes mermaids are portrayed as evil seductresses (sometimes called devil fish) who lure sailors to their deathsnote

 .
 In most mythologies, they display the inscrutable and sometimes dangerous amorality of The Fair Folk